SirusDoma/Genode.Audio/README.md

 ## Summary ##

 Cgen.Audio is a simple yet powerful Cross-platform Audio Engine which is provides audio playbacks.
-Written under C# language based on [NVorbis](https://github.com/SirusDoma/nvorbis) and [OpenTK](https://github.com/opentk/opentk) (OpenAL).
+Written under C# language based on OpenAL (with [OpenTK](https://github.com/opentk/opentk) binding).

 The main idea is to provide an audio playback that simple and fast.
 If you prefer simplicity over fancy features, then this audio engine is for you.

+If you're looking for .NET Standard library that can be consumed in .NET Core application, head over to [.net-standard](https://github.com/SirusDoma/Cgen.Audio/tree/net-standard) branch!
+It also contain OGG Encoder which is not supported in this version of library.

+If you really need OGG Encoder in .NET 2.0 version, then port [this](https://github.com/SteveLillis/.NET-Ogg-Vorbis-Encoder) encoder and make a pull request.

 ## Compiling Project ##

-By default, the project target framework is targeted to .NET 2.0 to ensure maximum backward compatibility against old hardware and / or old projects targeted to old framework.
-This framework is incompatible with .NET Core since it OpenTK that has not officially supported .NET Core.
+By default, this project target framework is targeted to .NET 2.0 to ensure maximum backward compatibility against old hardware and / or old projects targeted to old framework.

 It is required to configure the Build Configuration Platform (`x86`/`x64`) of target application to match the library configuration.
 Avoid using `Any CPU` platform, because this framework uses native external dependencies (e.g: the engine may fail when deciding which version of `openal32.dll` to use).